thelinuxgeekcommunity/simpleirc/README.md

 # Prebuilt APK's
 You can find prebuilt apk's in the directory "apks"

-The apks with "fdroid" in the name are built just like the ones from fdroid execpt being signed with my key instead of theres
+The apks with "fdroid" in the name are built just like the ones from fdroid except being signed with my key instead of theres

 The apks with "debug" in the name are built with debugging symbols